 When someone authenticates anonymously, the provider generates an anonymous user object.
 If the app does not explicitly log this anonymous user out, the same anonymous user is reused.
 The anonymous user persists until either of these things occur:

-- User deletion.
-App Services deletes anonymous user objects that have been inactive for 90 days.
+User deletion.
+Atlas App Services deletes anonymous user objects that have been inactive for 90 days.

 To persist data associated with an Anonymous user, you can associate that existing Anonymous identity with a user account created by a different authentication provider.